conan-io/conan-docker-tools/modern/README.md

 be using.
 As a side-effect, some version might be deprecated if we cannot manage to build them from sources.

 We decided to use a single base image, not too old and not the latest, something in the middle, to keep a `glibc` still compatible for some old distro releases.
 Thus, we choose Ubuntu 16.04 LTS (Xenial) which its EOL is in 2024.
-When close to the EOL date, we can move to 18.04 and so on.
+When close to the EOL date, we can move to a newer distro.

 We totally understand that companies and users are still using our "legacy" docker images, so we won't deprecate them soon.
 This kind of change requires rebuilding all packages again, and depending on the number, it could take weeks.
 Also, take into account that we won't activaley remove them from Docker hub.